-- Pour ample sauce over chicken and garnish with green onions.
+- Pour ample sauce over the chicken and garnish with green onions.

 - Saute garlic in oil for about 1 minute.

-- Add ong choy, stir fry about 1 minute.
+- Add ong choy, and stirfry for about 1 minute.

-- Add water, cover pan, let steam for about 2 minutes.
+- Add water, cover the pan, and let steam for about 2 minutes.